ProfessorCodde/Find_me/README.md

 Description of the Application

-The application will be used to keep the whereabouts of individuals who need to be looked after
+The application will be used to keep track of the whereabouts of individuals who need to be looked after